CompBtBs/noncanonical-tca-cancer-analysis/README.md

 ## Data availability

 * **Gene expression data** were obtained from the [Cancer Cell Line Encyclopedia (CCLE)](https://sites.broadinstitute.org/ccle/datasets).

-* * **Validation fluxes**
+* **Validation fluxes**
   For the validation of our cycle activity metrics, we used fluxes generated in Maspero *et al.* (2024), derived from spatial transcriptomics data from clear cell renal cell carcinoma tissue and adjacent normal parenchyma (sample ID: `PD45816_I2`).
   Preprint: [https://doi.org/10.1101/2024.11.28.625842](https://doi.org/10.1101/2024.11.28.625842)

 * **Gene dependency scores** were retrieved from [DepMap](https://depmap.org/portal/data_page/?tab=allData).
-* **Flux metrics** (Cycle Propensity and Cycle Flux Intensity) for each cell line are available as a CSV file in: `Module2_ml/data/info/non_canonical_state.csv`
-* Mean flux values across the sampled steady-state distributions are available in:
-`Module1_sampling/dati_sampling/dati/sampling/mean`

 * Due to size constraints, full flux sampling data and models are not uploaded to GitHub.
-If needed, they can be generated locally using thenotebook `Module1_sampling/script/sampling_script.ipynb`.
+They can be generated locally using the notebook `Module1_sampling/script/sampling_script.ipynb`.

+* All data required to reproduce the Module 2 analyses of this pipeline are available on Zenodo (DOI: https://doi.org/10.5281/zenodo.17684425).

 ## Main notebooks description